Teddy2S6/International-Pokedex/README.md

 To start the application, follow these steps:

+1. Open a new terminal and navigate to the cloned repository: `cd Ikarus-Pokedex`
-1. Naviagte to the table directory: `cd table`
+2. Naviagte to the table directory: `cd table`
-2. Install the required dependencies: `npm install`
+3. Install the required dependencies: `npm install`
-3. Start the application: `npm start`
+4. Start the application: `npm start`

 ## Usage